HubBucket-Team/gdc-docs/docs/Visualization_Documentation/ProjectDetailPage.md

 # Project Detail Page

-Each project has its own detail page that provides an overview of all cases, files and annotations available for the project.
+Each project has a detail page that provides an overview of all cases, files, and annotations available for the project.
 Clicking on the numbers in the summary table will display the corresponding data.

 [![Project Entity Page](images/gdc-project-entity-page.png)](images/gdc-project-entity-page.png "Click to see the full image.")

 Three download buttons in the top right corner of the screen allow the user to download the entire project dataset, along with the associated project metadata:

-* __Download Manifest__: Download a manifest of all data files available in the project.
+* __Download Manifest__: Download a manifest for all data files available in the project.
 The manifest can be used with the GDC Data Transfer Tool to download the files.
 * __Download Clinical__: Download clinical metadata about all cases in the project.
-* __Download Biospecimen__: Download metadata about all biospecimen available in the project.
+* __Download Biospecimen__: Download all biospecimen metadata associated with all cases in the project.

 ## Most Frequently Mutated Genes

-The project detail page also displays the genes in which the most somatic mutations are observed in a graphical and tabular format.
+The project detail page also reports the genes that have somatic mutations in the greatest numbers of cases in a graphical and tabular format.

 [![Frequently Mutated Genes](images/gdc-frequently-mutated-genes.png)](images/gdc-frequently-mutated-genes.png "Click to see the full image.")

-The top of this section contains a plot of the most frequently mutated genes and a survival plot of all the cases within the specified project.
-Hovering over each bar in the plot will show information about the number of cases affected.
-Users may choose to download the underlying data by clicking the `download` icon at the top of each graph.
+The top of this section also contains a survival plot of all the cases within the specified project.
+Hovering over each bar in the plot will display information about the number of cases affected.
+Users may choose to download the underlying data in JSON or TSV format or an image of the graph in SVG or PNG format by clicking the `download` icon at the top of each graph.

 Below these graphs is a tabular view of the genes affected which includes the following information:

-* __Symbol:__ The gene symbol when clicked, brings up the [Gene Page](GeneEntity.md)
+* __Symbol:__ The gene symbol.
+When clicked, it links the [Gene Page](GeneEntity.md)
 * __Name:__ Full name of the gene
 * __Cytoband:__ The location of the mutation on the chromosome in terms of Giemsa-stained samples.
-* __# Affected Cases in Project:__ The number of cases within the specified project that contain a mutation on this gene
+* __# Affected Cases in Project:__ The number of cases within the project that contain a mutation on this gene
-* __# Affected Cases in GDC:__ The number of cases within all the projects in the GDC that contain a mutation on this gene
+* __# Affected Cases Across all Projects:__ The number of cases within all the projects in the GDC that contain a mutation on this gene.
+Clicking the red arrow will display the cases broken down by project.
-* __# Mutations:__ The number of SSMs (somatic mutations detected in that gene)
+* __# Mutations:__ The number of SSMs (simple somatic mutations) detected in that gene
-* __Survival Analysis:__ An icon that when clicked, will plot the survival rate between the gene's mutated and non-mutated cases in the survival plot above
+* __Survival Analysis:__ An icon that, when clicked, will plot the survival rate between cases in the project with mutated and non-mutated forms of the gene.

 ### Survival Analysis

 Survival analysis is used to analyze the occurrence of event data over time.
-In the GDC, survival analysis is done on the mortality of the cases.
+In the GDC, survival analysis is performed on the mortality of the cases.
 Survival analysis requires:

-*  Data on the time to a particular event (date of death or last follow up)
+*  Data on the time to a particular event (days to death or last follow up)
     * Fields:  __diagnoses.days_to_death__ and __diagnoses.days_to_last_follow_up__
 *  Information on whether the event has occurred (alive/deceased)
     * Fields:  __diagnoses.vital_status__